Expert Resources

 When to ask for a letter of recommendation

-Since many colleges and universities have different deadlines, and early action and early decision applications complicate this even further, there’s no single date by which you should request a letter of recommendation.
-In general though, we recommend asking your recommenders for a letter in the late spring of your junior year, and at minimum, at least two months before the submission deadline.
-This will give your letter writers plenty of time to review your resume, write the letter, and tackle any technical issues they might encounter during the submission process.
+Many colleges and universities have different deadlines, and Early Action and Early Decision applications complicate this even further.
+For this reason, there is no single date by which you should request a letter of recommendation.
+However, as a general rule of thumb, you should ask your recommenders for a letter in the late spring of your junior year and at least two months before the submission deadline.
+This will give your recommenders plenty of time to review your resume, write the letter, and tackle any technical issues they might encounter during the submission process.

 Unless you’ve applied for competitive internships or summer programs before, you might not have had the chance to learn the etiquette for asking for a recommendation letter.
 The first thing to bear in mind is that, as awkward and new as this feels for you, your teacher has likely written dozens of letters of recommendation for other students over the years.
-They already know the drill, so let that give you comfort if you have been working yourself up about asking them.
-Plus, if you’re asking someone who already has a strong personal connection with you, they want the best for your future and are eager to help you achieve the goals you’ve set your sights on!
+They already know the drill, so let that give you comfort if you have been nervous about asking them.
+Rest assured that they want the best for your future and are eager to help you achieve your goals!

 If you are asking a current teacher, you should ask them privately after class or during an extra help session.
 If you plan to ask a teacher whose class you aren’t currently in, you can stop by their classroom in between classes, before or after school, or write them an email asking them to meet.